Iberdrola with music

 Taking steps towards a sustainable music culture

-Iberdrola has set out to promote an energy that unites us: music.
-As part of our commitment to culture, we organise different artistic initiatives in line with the Sustainable Development Goals (SDGs).
+At Iberdrola, we have decided to drive an energy that unites us: music.
+As part of our commitment to culture, we are organising different artistic initiatives that promote culture in a sustainable and inclusive way.

 Music makes us travel to unthinkable places, moves us, connects us with other people, and benefits our well-being and gives us happiness.
 Talking about music is talking about the energy that unites us, with a transformative power that is at the very essence of Iberdrola and our various subsidiaries.
 We are committed to creating a sustainable and respectful culture through a wide variety of projects, cultural events and collaborations that integrate music and sustainability.